paomedia/babyface-as-dac-on-linux/README.md

 # babyface-as-dac-on-linux
 Set RME Babyface-pro to convert spdif signal to analog/XLR/Main output

-Just a Python snipet to set up your RME device into a Digital to Analog converter.
+Just a Python snipet to set up your RME device into a Digital to Analog Converter.
 As I use Windows(tm) to make music and Linux to code on a dual-boot computer, I took a toslink/spdif cable to bring sound on my speakers during coding times.